jenkinsci/docker-plugin/CONTRIBUTING.md

 # Creating new issue

+- try reproduce with `evarga/jenkins-slave` image with dumb freestyle job
 - provide full description of issue
 - check `Manage Jenkins` -> `Manage Old Data` for not updated configuraiton and provide this info
 - provide full list of installed plugins with versions, jenkins core version